aakash-dec7/Attention_Encoder_Decoder/README.md

 # Attention Encoder Decoder

 ## Overview
 This project implements a simple encoder-decoder sequence-to-sequence (seq2seq) model with Bahdanau Attention.
-The model is designed for neural machine translation tasks, such as translating English sentences into French.
+The model is designed for neural machine translation tasks, such as translating English sentences into Spanish.
 It leverages PyTorch to build and train the architecture.

 ## Features
 * Implements **Bahdanau Attention** mechanism to enhance the decoder's ability to focus on relevant parts of the input sequence.